ElifSeven/FlareOil-Smoke-Detection-SingleShotDetector/README.md

        }

 11. Train
 Before to start training, you should create "**training**" folder.
 The model.ckpt files will be saved there in each epoch.
 And you should move [ssd_mobilenet_v1_pets.config](https://github.com/ElifSeven/SSD-final/blob/main/ssd_mobilenet_v1_pets.config) file to training folder.
+And should move to your .pbtxt file to training folder.
 -      !pip install tf_slim
        %cd /content/gdrive/MyDrive/models/research/object_detection
        os.environ['PYTHONPATH'] += ':/content/gdrive/MyDrive/models/research/:/content/gdrive/MyDrive/models/research/slim'